blotoutio/sdk-android/docs/system_events.md

 We support a lot more system events which you can enable via Manifest in your dashboard.
 Navigate to [https://[your-dashboard-url]/application/manifest]() and select application that which you are working with.
 In the list search for `SDK_Push_System_Events` and set the value to `1`.
 This will start sending optional system events as well.
 You can always turn them off, where you would set the value to `0`.

 List of optional system events:
+- Application Installed
-- App Launched
+- Application Updated
+- Deep Link Opened
-- App Resign
+- App Opened
 - App In Background
 - App In Foreground
-- App Orientation
 - App Session Info